 By Rachael George

-Rachael George is a member of the ASCD Emerging Leaders Class of 2015 and is currently the principal of Sandy Grade School in the Oregon Trail School District.
-Prior to serving as an elementary school principal, George was a middle school principal of an “outstanding” and two-time “Level 5: Model School,” as recognized by the Oregon Department of Education.
-She specializes in curriculum development, instructional improvement, working with at-risk students, and closing the achievement gap.
+Rachael George is a member of the ASCD Emerging Leaders Class of 2015 and currently serves as the principal of Sandy Grade School in the Oregon Trail School District.
+Prior to serving as an elementary principal, George was a middle school principal of an “outstanding” and two-time “Level 5: Model School,” as recognized by the State of Oregon.
+George specializes in curriculum development and instructional improvement, working with at-risk students, and closing the achievement gap.
 Connect with George on Twitter @runnin26.